 Allegiant Air allows infants between 15 days and 2 years old to travel on the lap of an accompanying adult at least 15 years of age.
-There is no charge for an infant not occupying a seat, but you must call Allegiant Reservations Center to add an infant to your itinerary because lap children cannot be booked online.
+There is no charge for an infant not occupying a seat.
 You may travel with only one infant on your lap.
 When traveling with two babies, a ticket must be purchased for the second infant.

-When you are traveling with an infant, one stroller and one infant safety seat are exempt from baggage fees.
+When you are traveling with an infant, one stroller and one infant safety seat are exempt from baggage fees, including the gate-checked bag fee.
 You may check one or both of these items at the ticket counter.
-You may use a stroller or a car seat to carry your baby through the airport, and once arrived at the boarding gate you may gate check the item or bring it onboard, in addition to your carry-on allowance.
-A stroller or infant safety seat and a diaper bag will not count toward your carry-on allowance.
+You may use a stroller or a car seat to carry your baby through the airport, and once arrived at the boarding gate you may gate check the item.
+A diaper bag brought on board will not count toward your carry-on allowance.

 If there are unoccupied seats available on the flight, the car seat may be used during the flight if it is federally-approved.
 Allegiant Air cannot guarantee that an unoccupied seat will be available for any child traveling without charge and a confirmed reservation.
 If unoccupied seats are not available, safety seats for infants without a confirmed reservation may have to be transported as checked baggage.

 Infants with Confirmed Reservations